 The Uniform Holidays Bill of 1968 moved the holiday to the last Monday in May.
 Originally, Veterans Day also was in the list of government holidays slated to always be on a Monday, but it was moved back to its original day of November 11 in 1978.

-For Memorial Day, efforts to do so by the VFW, the American Legion and Sen. Daniel Inouye of Hawaii haven’t succeeded so far.
+For years, efforts to do so by the VFW, the American Legion, and Senator Daniel Inouye of Hawaii haven’t succeeded.

 Inouye, who died on December 12 at the age of 88, wasn’t just a senior member of Congress.
-He was at Pearl Harbor on Dec.
-7, 1941 as a medical volunteer.
+He was at Pearl Harbor on December 7, 1941, as a medical volunteer.
 He later enlisted in the Army and lost an arm serving his country while in Italy.

-Inouye has often introduced bills to make Memorial Day a permanent holiday on May 30th, most recently in January 2012.
+Inouye had often introduced bills to make Memorial Day a permanent holiday on May 30, most recently in January 2012.

-The Senate Judiciary committee usually tables the bill so it can’t reach a full debate in the Senate.
+The Senate Judiciary Committee usually tabled the bill so it couldn’t reach a full debate in the Senate.

-There’s always a chance that the Senate could debate the bill in the future.
+There’s always a chance that the Senate could reintroduce and debate the bill in the future.
 But so far, the current Congress hasn’t acted.

 It would be a fitting tribute to Inouye and all the veterans who didn’t come back to at least spend a few minutes in public discussion about the subject of the traditional Memorial Day holiday.